 The following maps summarise the average overall change in school funding for local authorities and constituencies (notional figures only) under the 'in-full no transition' scenario.

 One of the key policy aims of the NFF reforms is to address unintended variations in the amount of funding received by in respect of schools and pupils with similar characteristics.
 Another aim is to make funding more transparent.
 These aims have been widely welcomed, and many have also welcomed the £1.3 billion identified in July 2017 for the core school and high need budget across 2018-19 and 2019-20.
-However, many maintain that regardless of how funding is distributed, the overall funding pot is too small, and that consequently schools are struggling and will continue to struggle, to meet their running costs.
+However, many maintain that regardless of how funding is distributed, the overall funding pot is insufficient and that consequently schools are struggling to meet their costs.

 Commons Briefing papers CBP-8106